GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 -User | User name, separate each user with a comma.
 The user name supports fuzzy matching and is case insensitive.
 -DisplayName | Connection display name, separate each display name with a comma, fuzzy matching and case insensitive.
 -Technology | Technology name, separate each technology name with a comma, case insensitive.
--Tag | Connection Tag name, separate each Tag with a comma.
+-Tag | Connection tag name, separate each tag with a comma.
 The matching allows fuzzy matching when one tag is supplied but is always full matching when multiple tags are supplied.
 The matching is always case insensitive.
 -Denied | Display only the denied connections for the user(s).